lindokuhle-mncwabe/the-creator-of-man/README.md

 Then God said, “Let us make man in our image, after our likeness”.<br/>
 Many Christians believe that “let us” means God speaking to Himself.<br/>
-If so, this would be the first biblical mention of the “Trinity”.<br/><br/>
+If so, this would be the first biblical reference to the “Trinity”.<br/><br/>

 Human beings are not made in the image of angels (sons of God),<br/>
 and there is no mention of angels participating in the creation of man.<br/><br/>